Latinos Beyond Reel

-Latinos Beyond Reel is a documentary which was released on February 23, 2013.
-Latinos Beyond Reel taps into the harsh reality of Latino representation in the media industry.
-Latinos Beyond Reel was directed by Miguel Picker and Chyng-Feng Sun.
-Latinos Beyond Reel is under The Media Education Foundation (MEF).
-The Media Education Foundation (MEF) produced and distributed the film.
-The film talks about the underrepresentation and marginalization of Latinos in the U.S media.
-The film also talks about the effects the false representation of Latinos in the media industry has on youth.
-Latinos Beyond Reel captures the most unfortunate portrayal of Latinos in the media ranging from off-screen roles to animated characters in film and television.
+Latinos Beyond Reel is a documentary released on February 23, 2013 and directed by Miguel Picker and Chyng-Feng Sun.
+It was produced and distributed by the Media Education Foundation.
+The film talks about the underrepresentation and marginalization of Latinos in U.S media, ranging from off-screen roles to animated characters, and the effect this has on Latino youth.